 So, in a way, Transgender Talent mixes activism with business goals, so that making a buck doesn’t take precedence over our dignity.
 We want us all to be here to enjoy the money we make, and not do so at the expense of our brothers and sisters lives.

 What We Do

-Currently we work as a listing service, and a contact point for the entertainment industry.
+We are a talent management company.
+We have two levels of service we offer.
+The first is as managers.
+This is described in more detail below.
+We also work as a listing service, and a contact point for the entertainment industry.
 We get casting notices specifically for trans roles, as well as those for roles where the creative staff wants to use a trans person for a cisgender or non-gender role.
-When an actor lands a role that requires negotiating, we’ll involve a trusted entertainment attorney to do the contract, acting as the agent.

 You can’t be an instantly good actor overnight.
 There’s much more to the craft that needs to be learned.
 The way you learn this is to act and take acting lessons where you can.
 Through that you’ll learn the terminology, the methods, how to be directed, and lots of other important facets to the industry.
 This may mean volunteer theater, getting roles in student films, working as a background actor – anything reasonable to get you on a stage or set, so you can become familiar with how it all works.
 Please do cisgender roles, as well as non-gender roles.
 Practice is practice.